 - Troubleshooting 2:

-It is the QA test of choice for also measuring small fields and output factors.
+It is the QA test of choice for measuring small fields and output factors.

 Available protocols for flatness and symmetry: